OrchardCoreContrib/OrchardCoreContrib.PoExtractor/readme.md

 This utility extracts translatable strings from the C# code, Razor templates and Liquid templates to POT (portable object template) files.
 It is designed to follow conventions used in the [OrchardCore](https://github.com/OrchardCMS/OrchardCore) project.

+## Installation

+PoExtractor is distributed as a dotnet global tool and it is available on the official NuGet.org feed.
+It with the following command:

+`dotnet tool install --global PoExtractor.OrchardCore`

 ## Usage

-`dotnet PoExtractor.dll inputpath outputpath`
+`extractpo-oc inputpath outputpath`

 Extracts all translatable strings from projects at the specified input path and saves generated POT files at the specified output path.
 It creates one POT file per a project.

-Use `dotnet PoExtractor.dll inputpath outputpath --liquid` to include translations from .liquid files (requires Fluid.Core 1.0.0-beta-9501 or newer)
+Use `extractpo-oc inputpath outputpath --liquid` to include translations from .liquid files

+## Uninstallation

+`dotnet tool uninstall --global PoExtractor.OrchardCore`

 ## Limitations